 Coordinating and planning events is stressful.
 Event Coordination has been listed in the top 10 most stressing jobs of 2012.
-Here is a set of tools, techniques and resources to work more efficiently while getting the relief you deserve.
+Here is a set of tools, techniques and resources to work more efficiently while getting the stress relief you deserve.

-Ok the research was out almost a year ago.
+Ok, the research was out almost a year ago.
 Lots of coverage from blogs and event industry outlets.
 Including this blog.

 In the list of the most stressful jobs of 2012, Event Coordinator was at number 6.
 Just so we understand each other, number 5 is Police Officer.
 Number 4 is Military General.